faakharhzb/primrose/README.md

-# website
+# Sitegen
-my personal website
+A static website generator.